ShutaoChen97/IIDL-PepPI/README.md

 # Getting started

 See the [wiki](https://github.com/flatironinstitute/deepblast/wiki) on how to use DeepBLAST and TM-vec for remote homology search and alignment.
-If you have questions on how to use DeepBLAST and TM-vec, feel free to raise questions in the [discussions section](https://github.com/ShutaoChen97/IIDL-PepPI/discussions).
+If you have questions on how to use IIDL-PepPI (or PDB-BRE), feel free to raise questions in the [discussions section](https://github.com/ShutaoChen97/IIDL-PepPI/discussions).
 If you identify any potential bugs, feel free to raise them in the [issuetracker](https://github.com/ShutaoChen97/IIDL-PepPI/issues).

 # Citation